mawaddahH/Sample-Code-IE-WebDriver/README.md

 # Sample-Code-IE-WebDriver
 Assignment 1 W7D4 - SDA - Software QA Bootcamp

+# Question
+Write a simple program in Java using selenium to evoke IE Browser.

+# Answer
 Because the IE browser was stopped,
 # I decided to use Microsoft Edge Driver.

+Before running the code, there are some steps that need to take considered:

 First:
 Setup Latest Driver for Microsoft Edge Driver.